CreatorOS/coin-toss-game-near/LEARN.md

 As a last step, the winner will get all the amount that was bet by both the players in the game.
 For this, we would use a cross-contract call.
 You might have observed that we imported a class called "ContractPromiseBatch" from the near assembly script sdk.
 This class contains code to perform batch actions from within an Assembly Script contract.

-*** How does it work?***
+***How does it work?***
 1. We will use the .create method to get the account ID of the beneficiary.
 2. We will then use the .transfer method to transfer the amount to the beneficiary.
 Reference Link: https://near.github.io/near-sdk-as/classes/_sdk_core_assembly_promise_.contractpromisebatch.html

-The code may look a little lengtheir, but it is really just a collection of possibilities.
+The code may look a little lengthy, but it is really just a collection of possibilities.
 Fill up the missing code snippets to complete the function.

  ```
 export function finishGame(gameId: u32): string {